algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 <br>

-We have just entered the Christmas period, cities started to decorate their streets and children have started to make their gifts list for Santa Claus.
+We have just entered the Christmas period, cities have started to decorate their streets, and children have begun to make their gifts list for Santa Claus.

 For the eager children out there, we want a website where all the children in the world can see exactly when Santa will come[^santa].

-The first objective of this project is to assure a peak load[^peak] of the website at every time.
-We want to be sure that a maximum of children can go on this website at the same time.
+The first objective of this project is to ensure a peak load[^peak] of the website at every time.
+We want to be sure that a maximum of users can go on this website simultaneously.

+The second objective of this project is to give the user a fixed time in the time zone of the address.

-Multiple people have already created websites or applications that can do that, they just take your localisation and give you the countdown[^countdown] till Christmas.
+Multiple people have already created websites or applications that can do that.
+These take your location and the time till Christmas.
 We want something more precise but also not restricted to your position.

+We have decided to implement a countdown because it avoids the constant refresh of the user to know the exact time.

 The idea begins with a countdown[^countdown] till midnight on the 24th of December.
 In order to do this, the user only needs to write a postal address[^postal].
 Then, we will convert this address into geographic coordinates[^coordinates] to know when it's midnight following the sun and not the clock.